Ammunition boot: Variant patterns

 Vehicle drivers wore boots without hobnails because they would damage the pedals and create sparks.
 This was extended to armoured vehicle crews in the Royal Tank Regiment and Reconnaissance Corps in 1942, as well as to the crews of waterborne craft of the Royal Army Service Corps in 1943.

 Specialists and ammunition storemen were issued regular ammunition boots with rubber heels and rubber crepe soles that lacked the hobnails and steel heel- and toe-plates.
 This was to avoid creating sparks near flammable or explosive stores (like gunpowder or gasoline).
 Commandos were issued them to make it easier for them to move silently.

-During World War II, a pattern without the toecap was used by the Canadian Army and was issued to the Royal Air Force and the Royal Marines.
-As an economy measure the number of hobnails were reduced in April, 1942 to 15 hobnails, later reduced to 13 hobnails in September, 1942.
+During the Second World War, a pattern without the toecap was used by the Canadian Army and was issued to the Royal Air Force and the Royal Marines.
+As an economy measure the number of hobnails were reduced in April 1942 to 15 hobnails, later reduced to 13 hobnails in September 1942.